NehaD017-Cyber/NETWORKWALKS-B083-WK1-PM1-ETHICALHACKING-CYBERSECURITY/README.md

   I learned how to configure IP addresses, DNS Connectivity and Gateways.

-- **Screenshots in Virtual Machine**
+- **Screenshots in Virtual Machine:**

-    I was stuck for too long in this, but now I know how to take screenshots in VM
+    I was stuck for too long in this, but now I know how to take screenshots in VM.

 - **Snapshots:**

  Saved a baseline state right after setting up Kali so I can reset the VM anytime.

-- **Documentation**
+- **Documentation:**

   I learned how to do the documentation of my projects, tasks and set the environment of the lab for future tasks.